Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Georgia State and its opponents have gone over the current 65.5-point total in three of 10 games this season.
+- Georgia State and its opponents have combined to score more than 65.5 points in three of 10 games this season.

-- Arkansas State and its opponents have combined to score more than 65.5 points in four of nine games this season.
+- The two teams combine to score 51.1 points per game, 14.4 less than the total in this contest.

-- Saturday's over/under is 14.4 points higher than the combined 51.1 PPG average of the two teams.

-- This contest's over/under is 5.8 points fewer than the 71.3 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 71.3 points per game, 5.8 more than this contest's over/under.

 - Panthers games have an average total of 56.2 points this season, 9.3 fewer than Saturday's over/under.